Clergy Sexual Abuse Lawsuits

 - 2020 Ohio – $1,000,000 Settlement: plaintiff alleged that a priest sexually abused him six times while attending a Catholic high school.
 He suffered from depression and post-traumatic stress disorder.

 - 2019 Florida – $4,500,000 Verdict: A United Methodist Church elder, who was also a mental health counselor, sexually abused a woman during counseling sessions.
 She hired a clergy abuse lawyer and filed a negligent supervision claim against the Florida Conference of the United Methodist Church.
 A jury awarded $4,500,000.

-- 2018 Montana – $34,960,000 Verdict: Jehovah’s Witness congregation member sexually abused his plaintiffs when they were children over a 13-years.
-Just awful.
+- 2018 Montana – $34,960,000 Verdict: Jehovah’s Witness congregation member sexually abused his plaintiffs when they were children over a 13-year period.
 The two women alleged that the congregation’s decision to internally handle the matter rather than contact authorities allowed the abuse to continue.
 It is such a common theme in these cases – granting a known child molester the opportunity to molest more children.

 - 2018 Oregon – $800,000 Verdict: plaintiff alleged that a youth pastor sexually molested him when he was 13.
 He hired a clergy abuse attorney who filed a lawsuit that alleged that he abused his position to coerce him into sexual acts.
 The man claimed vicarious liability against the youth pastor’s church.
 The church denied liability.
 It argued that the youth pastor’s actions occurred outside the scope of employment.